- A complete list of University of Alberta deadlines is available in the University Calendar.

 Early or conditional offers of admission may be granted to early applicants who meet eligibility requirements (refer to the Admission Decision Process section of the University Calendar).

-- An Admission Grade Point Average (AGPA) of at least 3.0 or equivalent.
-Please refer to the Transfer from a Postsecondary Institution section of the University Calendar
+- An Admission GPA (AGPA) of at least 3.0 or equivalent.
+Please refer to Transfer from a Postsecondary Institutions.

 High school subject requirements do not apply for this program.